 We’re all seeing the circus of racism around Donald Trump, and how with his presidential bid he’s galvanizing extremists on all sides and threatening to drive the country into a racial civil war.
-It’s not difficult to imagine how worst things may get if and when Puerto Rico’s statehood bid faces Congressional hearings and we begin to see Fox News propaganda against it.
-America will have to again face head-to-head its deep, unwarranted shame around its Hispanic heritage.
+With Puerto Rico’s statehood bid, America will have to again face head-to-head its deep, unwarranted shame around its Hispanic heritage.

 Let us assume that Puerto Rico statehood does happen–eventually and after a political and media dog-fight between Anglophile and Hispanophile America.
 The precedent set by New Mexico might help us imagine how this will affect the Spanish language.
 As a state, New Mexico did not adopt an official language–although states do have that right and PR has two official languages–but was allowed to have clauses in its original Constitution that allowed for special treatment of Spanish as a native language, and ensured that Spanish-speaking Nuevo Mejicanos would have access to education in their language, and that laws that were enacted and other notices from government would be issued in both languages.
 These laws were revised a couple of times, every few decades, allowing for the original Hispanos of New Mexico to gradually assimilate until, eventually, in order to hold a position in legislature, etc. today one has to be fluent in English.